boguckicollection/discord_trade_bot/README.md

 2. Set environment variables:
    - `DISCORD_TOKEN` - your bot token.
    - `FORUM_CHANNEL_ID` - ID of the forum channel for auctions.
+   - `COMMAND_CHANNEL_ID` - ID of the text channel used to invoke bot commands.
    - `HTML_EXPORT_DIR` - directory where auction HTML files will be saved (default `exports`).
    - `AUCTION_ITEMS_FILE` - CSV file with predefined auction items (default `auction_items.csv`).